 The South (entrance) Wall is the most popular spot, with the beach offering occasional gutters.
 The southern rocks are protected and offer a shallow sandy gutter.Read less

-Seas: 1 to 2 metres, decreasing below 1 metre by evening.
+Swell: Easterly 1 to 1.5 metres, decreasing to around 1 metre around midday.

-Seas: Around 1 metre, increasing to 1 to 2 metres during the evening.
+Swell: Easterly around 1 metre, increasing to 1 to 1.5 metres during the morning.

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.